ms-iot/ros_msft_camera/README.md

 ```
 roslaunch msft_camera_rtsp test/camnodeRTSP.launch
 ```
-Once the node with launched with RTSP enabled, you can view the video on any streaming video player that supports RTSP using the url:
+After the node has been successfully launched with RTSP enabled, you can view the video on any streaming video player that supports RTSP using the url:
 `rtsp://<ip-address-of-machine-running-the-node>:<rtsp_port>
 If using secure RTSP over TLS, use a video player that supports RTSPS with following url:
 `rtsps://<ip-address-of-machine-running-the-node>:<rtsp_port>

 ## Published Topics